mav89ls/Sprint-Challenge-React-Smurfs/README.md

 - [x ] Mention three tools we can use to make AJAX requests.

 You can use Axios, you can use fetch, you can also use superagent, or jQuery.
+We didnt really cover the last two in our projects though so maybe you are referring to fetch, .catch(), and .then()

 ## Project Set Up